jinpark-pro/swift_data_collections/README.md

     - Control + Drag from the view to the button, select Equal Height and modify the multiplier to 1.5 in Size inspector Vertical.
   - <img src="./resources/music_wireframe_buttons.png" alt="Music Wireframe Buttons" width="400" />
   - Build and run your app to test your constraints.
 You should see your views laid out correctly.
+- **Add Outlets**
+  - Next, you'll need access to all the views you'll change.
+Add an `@IBOutlet` to ViewController for each of these views:

+    - ```swift
+        @IBOutlet var albumImageView: UIImageView!
+        @IBOutlet var reverseBackground: UIView!
+        @IBOutlet var playPauseBackground: UIView!
+        @IBOutlet var forwardBackground: UIView!
+        @IBOutlet var reverseButton: UIButton!
+        @IBOutlet var playPauseButton: UIButton!
+        @IBOutlet var forwardButton: UIButton!
+      ```

+- **Initialize Views**
+  - Building the circular finger shadow view can be a little tricky.
+You'll need to make the view appear as a circle, and you'll want to hide the view until the user taps the button.
+  - While many view properties are adjustable in Interface Builder, this is one scenario where it is easier to build the view programmatically.
+You'll need to do some of the initialization in the `viewDidLoad()` method.
+  - To make a square view render as a circle, you'll need to set two properties: the layer's corner radius and `clipsToBounds`.
+The layer is used by Core Animation to render the view on the screen; setting the corner radius will round the corners of the view, and the `clipsToBounds` property determines whether the view's visible layer should be confined to the bounds of the view.
+You can learn more about these properties in the [documentation for UIView](https://developer.apple.com/documentation/uikit/uiview).
+  - To make a circle, set the corner radius of the layer to half the height of the view and set the `clipsToBounds` property to `true`.
+Update your `viewDidLoad()` method to make each of the background views circular:

+    - ```swift
+        override func viewDidLoad() {
+            super.viewDidLoad()

+            reverseBackground.layer.cornerRadius = reverseBackground.frame.height / 2
+            reverseBackground.clipsToBounds = true

+            playPauseBackground.layer.cornerRadius = playPauseBackground.frame.height / 2
+            playPauseBackground.clipsToBounds = true

+            forwardBackground.layer.cornerRadius = forwardBackground.frame.height / 2
+            forwardBackground.clipsToBounds = true
+        }
+      ```

+  - Build and run the app to see that your background views are now circles.
+  - Finally, set the background views' alpha value to 0 to make them completely transparent when the view loads.
+  - Since you'll be doing the same adjustments to each view, you could opt to use the `forEach(_:)` method on an array of the views, which applies a closure to all its items:

+    - ```swift
+        override func viewDidLoad() {
+            super.viewDidLoad()

+            [reverseBackground, playPauseBackground,
+              forwardBackground].forEach { view in
+                view?.layer.cornerRadius = view!.frame.height / 2
+                view?.clipsToBounds = true
+                view?.alpha = 0.0
+            }
+        }
+      ```

+  - You can use a `Bool` property value to keep track of whether the song is playing, which will impact your properties.
+If you'd like, you can also use property observers to automatically update the play/pause button's selection state and, therefore, its image.

+    - ```swift
+        class ViewController: UIViewController {
+            var isPlaying: Bool = true {
+                didSet {
+                    playPauseButton.isSelected = isPlaying
+                }
+            }
+            //...
+        }
+      ```

+  - If you build and run your app, you should see a very similar screen to your last build, but the finger shadow views are no longer visible.
+If you'd like to see your circular views, you can comment out the line (or lines) adjusting the alpha.
+(As you move on, don't forget to uncomment that code.)